sachin-source/top-github-repositories-which-everyone-should-look/README.md

 The freeCodeCamp curriculum is designed to be accessible to learners of all levels, from beginners to advanced coders.
 It is self-paced, interactive, and project-based, which means that learners can learn by doing and get hands-on experience building real-world projects.

 This project is entirely free and open-source, which means that anyone can contribute to the project and use the curriculum to learn to code.
-The project has helped millions of people around the world to learn to code and has become one of the most popular resources for learning web development.
+The project has helped millions of people around the world learn to code and has become one of the most popular resources for learning web development.

 Repo link : https://github.com/freeCodeCamp/freeCodeCamp